google/flax/docs/flip/2434-general-metadata.md

 ## Summary

 This FLIP proposes to extend Flax's variable collections with a generic axis metadata API.
-The core of the API is a abstract base class that is recognized by lifting transformations that can add an axis (vmap, scan).
+The core of the API is an abstract base class that is recognized by lifting transformations that can add an axis (vmap, scan).
 Users can extend the base class to keep track of per-axis metadata in a way that works with lifted transformations.